ioanmeri/web-performance-building-faster-websites/03-measuring-web-performance.md

 Following this method, you will find yourself making slow incremental improvements to the performance of your website.
 Whilst making sure that you or any other developer don't make things worse.

 ---

+## Performance Goals

+**How fast do users expect websites to load?**

+In 1999, 8.0s

+In 2006 should be 4.0s otherwise e-commerce risk negative brand perception and significant lose in overall sale.

+In 2009, 2.0s to new load threshold.

+49% Users expect <2 Seconds load time.

+18% expect Instant load.

+**What does instant look like as an objective time metric?**

+It's a general agreement that **100ms - 200ms** is the maximum possible wait time to perceived as instant, where the user can barely if not at all notice a delay.

+Google has set this as the ideal load time.
+But at the moment this is not realistic target for most websites.

+But load time isn't the best metric to represent website speed anyway, it's more about perceived performance metrics such as:

+- Speed Index
+- First Contentful Paint
+- time to Interactive

+these are the ones that really count.

+Google recommends that mid-range mobile devices on slow 3d, aims complete paint within 2-3 seconds and have it become interactive under 5.0 seconds.

+---